lejacobroy/trading-signal/README.md

 - [ ] Add a way to get reliable stock data
 - [ ] refine the indicator calculation
 - [ ] add a few bitcoin-only indicators
-- [ ] display a table of the live indicators per stock
+- [x] display a table of the live indicators per stock
 - [x] separate the indicator by types and add to db
 - [x] add timeframe/period to indicator
+- [x] display and delete alerts
+- [x] delete stocks